Lankenau Medical CenterMaster Plan

-In June, 2010, The Lankenau Medical Center began to embark on a four year campus wide transformation designed to take the Center into the next century.
-The Master Facilities Expansion and Renovation Project was designed to provide the safest, most comfortable, most efficient environment for patients, family, staff and physicians.
+The Master Facilities Expansion and Renovation project was designed to provide the safest, most comfortable, most efficient environment for patients, family, staff and physicians.
 As part of this transformation, the plan entailed various components.

-An Energy Services Center in the basement and ground floors of the newly constructed parking structure will provide new utility distribution throughout the campus.
+An energy services center was constructed in the basement and ground floors of the new parking structure to provide new utility distribution throughout the campus.
 Services include new electrical, fiber optics, steam, condensate, and fuel oil line.
-A new chilled water plant with 2,000 tons of cooling capacity capable of supporting 1.1 million square feet of occupied space was also added.
+A new chilled water plant with 2,000 tons of cooling capacity capable of supporting 1.1 million sq ft of occupied space was also added.

 To improve campus access and parking, a new 1,306-car parking garage, and additional surface lots were added.
 The main entrance to the campus was renovated and a newly configured the rear boulevard was added.